Kestech87/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

 - Step 1: Create A Virtual Machine in Microsoft Azure & Connect to it using Remote Desktop.
-- Step 2: Install / Enable IIS in Windows WITH CGI and Common HTTP Features
+- Step 2: Install / Enable IIS in Windows WITH CGI and Common HTTP Features AND IIS Management Console

 - Step 3
 - Step 4